XeraPlugins/8b8tCore/README.md

 * Tablist
 * Change the world your in (ops only)
 * Entity perk chunk limit control per entity type
-* Voting feature that is comptiable with NuVotifer
 * Green text and private messaging like ChatCo but much more updated/improved and better code.

 ## To do